Deep Brain Stimulation Provides Life-Changing Results to Parkinson's Patients

 Deep brain stimulation uses mild electric pulses to disrupt abnormal activity in the areas of the brain thought to be responsible for Parkinson's symptoms or tremor.
 The surgery entails implanting an insulated wire lead in one of several areas of the brain.
 The lead is connected to a small pulse generator, like a heart pacemaker, which is implanted beneath the skin in the chest area.
 This generator can be controlled by the doctor to adjust the frequency and strength of the electrical impulses to fit each patient's needs.

-"The results provided by deep brain stimulation are significant," agrees John Bertoni, MD, PhD, a neurologist at The Nebraska Medical Center and director of the Parkinson's Disease Clinic.
+"The results provided by deep brain stimulation are significant," agrees John Bertoni, MD, PhD, a neurologist at Nebraska Medicine and director of the Parkinson's Disease Clinic.
 Dr. Bertoni has dedicated the last 30 years of his practice to treating Parkinson's patients.
 "Patients with severe symptoms shouldn't wait until the last minute to have this done because it can provide results that last for many years."

 To qualify as a good candidate, patients must not suffer from dementia, must have inadequate relief of symptoms with optimal medical therapy sometimes with limiting side effects such as motor fluctuation and dyskinesias, and must get adequate relief from the drug L-dopa.